skezle/IBP_BNN/README.md

 # Requirements

 The requirements for a conda environments are listed in [requirements.txt](requirements.txt), together with setup instructions.
+The key package is Tensorflow 1.14.

 # Data